evanx/secret-base56/README.md

 Generate random token base56 which is alphanumeric upper and lower omitting letters 0 and I and digits zero and one.

+This is suitable for secret URLs, whereas base64 includes slash in its charset.

 ```javascript
 const assert = require('assert');
 const crypto = require('crypto');